dlcs/dlcs-net/DLCS.Mock/Generated-Docs/Customer.md

 # Customer

 A customer represents you, the API user.
 You only have access to one customer, so it is your effective entry point for the API.
+The only interation you can have with your Customer resource directly is updating the display name, but it provides links (🔗) tocollections of all the other resources.

 ```